School code: 3962

 Can I maintain my employment status?

 The online program allows the non-traditional student to complete the degree while continuing his/her full-time employment.

 When do I find out about the textbooks being used for the courses?

-Each candidate will be expected to join the International Society of Technology for Educators (ISTE) and their respective states technology ISTE affiliate (http://www.iste.org/lead/affiliate-directory) while completing their degree.
+Candidates will be expected to join the International Society of Technology for Educators (ISTE) and their respective state technology ISTE affiliates (http://www.iste.org/lead/affiliate-directory) while completing the program.
 The information provided by these organizations will be utilized in the classes.
-Each candidate will also join edWeb and then specific communities will be assigned for the various classes.
-Candidates may be using online journals, databases, webinars, podcasts, Vodcasts, textbooks and other online information for their courses.
+Each candidate will also join edWeb, and then specific communities will be assigned for the various classes.
+Candidates may be using online journals, databases, webinars, podcasts, vodcasts, textbooks and other online information for their courses.